basecamp/handbook/titles-for-ops.md

 * Work is almost always free of mistakes; often helps others improve the quality of their work.
 * Completely comfortable working with all teams at Basecamp; frequently coordinates work across teams to solve complex problems.
 * When a site is down, something is broken, or work is crazy, this person is ready to save the day and lead us to a successful resolution.
-* Effectively delegates work to others; acts as a leader who has earned the respect of his/her peers.
+* Effectively delegates work to others; acts as a leader who has earned the respect of their peers.
 * Capable of coordinating company wide response to major issues and leading problem resolution via emergency procedures.
 * Usually 12-15 years of experience being a professional sysadmin.